Extras For Ceremonies

 grief wrack your mind.

-These are the hands that will tenderly lift your chin and brush your cheek as they
+These are the hands that will tenderly lift your chin and brush your cheek as

-overwhelming love and desire for you.
+his overwhelming love and desire for you.

 [Groom's name], please hold [Bride's name]’s hands, palms up, where you may

 see the gift that they are to you.
-These are the hands of your best friend, smooth,
+These are the hands of your best friend,

-her love and commitment to you all the days of her life.
+she pledges her love and commitment to you all the days of her life.

 These are the hands that will hold each child in tender love, soothing them